Keto and Gluten: Can You Be Gluten-Free on a Ketogenic Diet?

 Gluten is a type of protein found in certain grains, such as wheat, barley, and rye.
 Some people have a sensitivity or intolerance to gluten, which can cause various digestive issues.

-Keto and Gluten Overlap
+Keto and Gluten-Free: Where They Overlap

-The Benefits of a Gluten-Free Keto Diet
+Benefits of a Gluten-Free Keto Diet

-Weight Loss
+1. Weight Loss

-Reduced Inflammation
+2. Reduced Inflammation

 Making the Gluten-Free Keto Diet Work for You